Internet: Regional internet registries

-The National Telecommunications and Information Administration, an agency of the United States Department of Commerce, had final approval over changes to the DNS root zone until the IANA stewardship transition on 1 October 2016.
+Other groups

 The Internet Society (ISOC) was founded in 1992 with a mission to "assure the open development, evolution and use of the Internet for the benefit of all people throughout the world".
-Its members include individuals (anyone may join) as well as corporations, organizations, governments, and universities.
-Among other activities ISOC provides an administrative home for a number of less formally organized groups that are involved in developing and managing the Internet, including: the IETF, Internet Architecture Board (IAB), Internet Engineering Steering Group (IESG), Internet Research Task Force (IRTF), and Internet Research Steering Group (IRSG).
+Its members include individuals as well as corporations, organizations, governments, and universities.
+Among other activities ISOC provides an administrative home for a number of less formally organized groups that are involved in developing and managing the Internet, including: the Internet Engineering Task Force (IETF), Internet Architecture Board (IAB), Internet Engineering Steering Group (IESG), Internet Research Task Force (IRTF), and Internet Research Steering Group (IRSG).

 On 16 November 2005, the United Nations-sponsored World Summit on the Information Society in Tunis established the Internet Governance Forum (IGF) to discuss Internet-related issues.

 Infrastructure

 The communications infrastructure of the Internet consists of its hardware components and a system of software layers that control various aspects of the architecture.
-As with any computer network, the Internet physically consists of routers, media (such as cabling and radio links), repeaters, modems etc. However, as an example of internetworking, many of the network nodes are not necessarily internet equipment per se, the internet packets are carried by other full-fledged networking protocols with the Internet acting as a homogeneous networking standard, running across heterogeneous hardware, with the packets guided to their destinations by IP routers.
+As with any computer network, the Internet physically consists of routers, media (such as cabling and radio links), repeaters, and modems.
+However, as an example of internetworking, many of the network nodes are not necessarily Internet equipment per se.
+Internet packets are carried by other full-fledged networking protocols, with the Internet acting as a homogeneous networking standard, running across heterogeneous hardware, with the packets guided to their destinations by IP routers.

 Service tiers

-Internet service providers (ISPs) establish the worldwide connectivity between individual networks at various levels of scope.
+Internet service providers (ISPs) establish worldwide connectivity between individual networks at various levels of scope.
+At the top of the routing hierarchy are the tier 1 networks, large telecommunication companies that exchange traffic directly with each other via very high speed fiber-optic cables and governed by peering agreements.
+Tier 2 and lower-level networks buy Internet transit from other providers to reach at least some parties on the global Internet, though they may also engage in peering.
 End-users who only access the Internet when needed to perform a function or obtain information, represent the bottom of the routing hierarchy.
-At the top of the routing hierarchy are the tier 1 networks, large telecommunication companies that exchange traffic directly with each other via very high speed fibre optic cables and governed by peering agreements.
-Tier 2 and lower-level networks buy Internet transit from other providers to reach at least some parties on the global Internet, though they may also engage in peering.

 An ISP may use a single upstream provider for connectivity, or implement multihoming to achieve redundancy and load balancing.
 Internet exchange points are major traffic exchanges with physical connections to multiple ISPs.
 Large organizations, such as academic institutions, large enterprises, and governments, may perform the same function as ISPs, engaging in peering and purchasing transit on behalf of their internal networks.
 Research networks tend to interconnect with large subnetworks such as GEANT, GLORIAD, Internet2, and the UK's national research and education network, JANET.